» Disability Information » » Disability Insurance

 This specific definition is the gold standard.
 Under this definition, total disability is one's inability to perform at one's habitual occupation regardless if one is working in another gainful position.

-Ceteris paribus, the stricter the definition of disability, the more expensive the payment.
+Ceteris paribus, which means "all other things being equal", the stricter the definition of disability, the more expensive the payment.
 Such terms are reasonable since the insurer is facing an increased likelihood of paying you your insurance claim.

 Another difference is that Critical Illness payouts aren't dependent on your ability to peform employment duties.
 Instead, the price is generally even for 10 years, the first 20 years, to age 75 or up to age 100.
 The longer the premium guarantee period, the higher the initial premium.